AlexFergestad/Software-QA-Frameworks-Guide/CI/CD/CI_CD_WhatIsIt.md

 # CI/CD What is It

-## CI/CD is a development practice that requires developers to integrate code into a shared repository several times a day.
+*CI/CD is a development practice that requires developers to integrate code into a shared repository several times a day.

-## SO why are these practices becoming so popular these days?
+## Why are these practices becoming so popular these days?
 What benefits do they provide?

 One of the key benefits of CI/CD is that technical problems are detected as early as possible instead of being identified just before a scheduled release.